cnlohr/cnlohr_tricks/README.md

 1. Is there some algebraic way to simplify your problem?
 2. Is there some structural or algorithmic way to simplify/optimize your problem?
 3. Is there a way to apply LUTs or some sort of dynamic programming or caching approach?
+4. Can you shrink the bloat surrounding how much data you are carrying around everywhere?
+Can your approach be data-oriented?
-4. If there some fundamental way you can use C differently to solve your problem, or is the compiler doing extra work that you don't need (i.e. avoiding extra function calls, etc.).
-For instance if the 5. compiler is doing checks that aren't needed.
+5. If there some fundamental way you can use C differently to solve your problem, or is the compiler doing extra work that you don't need (i.e. avoiding extra function calls, etc.).
+For instance if the compiler is doing checks that aren't needed.
 You may want to look at the .lst file from your compiler, or put some code into [godbolt.org](https://godbolt.org/).
 6. Can you convert some part of your problem to do clever things like popcnt, leading/trailing zero/one count, parallel deposit/extract?
 I.e. all the tricks on [Stanford Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html) or [https://github.com/hcs0/Hackers-Delight](Hacker's Delight) ...
 Or potentially use intrinsics, like `clz` `cpop` `ctz`, etc.
-Can you vectorize your problem?
+7. Can you vectorize your problem?
 I.e. does it have structure that you can parallelize with __m256 (or m512) / Vector256<byte>?
-Is there something to compiler doesn't understand how to optimize about your problem.
+8. Is there something to compiler doesn't understand how to optimize about your problem.
 If so, you can sometimes resole this with asm volatile.
-You realize know best and the compiler doesn't.
+9. You realize know best and the compiler doesn't.
 Just rewrite the function in a .S file.
 Of course crib any tricky bits from https://godbolt.org/

 ### Two's complement